Source: Student Achievement Partners Revised (7.2.12)

 - conceptual understanding,

-- procedural skill and fluency, and
+- procedural skill and fluency,

 4th Grade TCAP Math Practice Test